Thorium-Sim/thorium-nova/client/src/docs/Development/ecs-systems.md

 title: ECS Systems
 ---

-import DevLink from "../DevLink";

 # ECS Systems

 ECS Systems are what actually run the simulations and provide the behaviors to the entity components.
-Systems are extended from the base `System` class and exported from "<DevLink>/server/src/systems/index.ts</DevLink>" in the specific order that they are supposed to run.
+Systems are extended from the base `System` class and exported from "/server/src/systems/index.ts" in the specific order that they are supposed to run.
 The base `System` class is designed to keep a cache of the entities associated with it so it doesn't have to iterate over the entire entity list every time it runs.

 The intention is to extend any of the several abstract methods provided by the `System` class.
 These include `test`, `preUpdate`, `update`, `postUpdate`,